makersacademy/bowling-challenge/README.md

 ## Approach

-I built the bowling scorer in Javascript using TDD.
+I built the bowling scorer in Javascript using TDD with Jasmine.

 ## Domain Model/Plan